Cart Total: 0

 I’m the Boss of my Hearing Loss was written by Amy Kroll, audiologist, to educate and encourage children about their hearing loss.
 I love this book!
-Having raised little boys, the illustrations hit home in their depiction of the energy and curiosity of young children.
+The illustrations hit home in their depiction of the energy and curiosity of young children.
 It is a really fun introduction to self-advocacy, learning about the parts of hearing devices and also as the basis for good discussions with students about what is happening in the classroom.
 Karen Anderson, DirectorUsing colored drawings and a positive approach, this handbook is designed for kids with hearing loss and their parents.
 Kids learn how to manage challenging listening situations as well as important concepts about hearing loss.
 [Amy Kroll, M.S., CCC-A; (2004) soft cover]

 The book serves as a communication tool for teachers of the deaf/hard of hearing, audiologists, parents, and classroom teachers to facilitate children’s understanding of the various obstacles they may face.
 This book encourages children through simple explanations and illustrations that break down the often complex information that they receive about hearing impairment.